Panning Photography For Beginners :

 Now when we think about shooting moving object, there are two scenarios :

 Here you want to freeze your subject eliminating any movement, so obviously you need to play with shutter speed here.
-But as we all know Exposure Triangle term, changing one dimension might affect other two as well which is Aperture and ISO.
-You have to keep shutter speed fast enough to capture the subject with no blur.
+But as we all know, changing one dimension might affect other two as well which is Aperture and ISO.
+So you have to keep shutter speed fast enough to capture the subject with no blur.

 Suppose if you are shooting F1 race, then 1/600 or 1/800 can give you super sharp picture but accordingly you also have to adjust aperture and make it wide enough to get the maximum light but not very wide like f/1.8 or f/1.4, this will cause the bokeh/blur effect where only foreground would be sharp but not background.
 You can also increase the ISO if lighting is poor and you do not want to widen your aperture.